rmguney/pixie-juice/README.md

 | **STL** | ⚠️ Issues | Various | ⚠️ Parsing errors |
 | **FBX** | ⚠️ Issues | Various | ⚠️ Parsing errors |

+### Test Suite (awaiting overhaul)

+- Fixture generation for testing formats
+- Comprehensive tests for all supported formats
+- Automated browser tests with Playwright (if necessary for WASM validation
+- Performance benchmarks to ensure speed targets are met)
+- Memory leak checks on WASM heap

 ## Phase 2 - Performance and Platform Enhancements (hopefully one day)

 - **WebGPU and WebGL Integration**: GPU-accelerated processing and preview